hamuro80/deepstomp/hardware/readme.txt

 DEEPSTOMP MAIN BOARD
-Deepstomp's main board schematic board is shown in the deepstomp-main-board-schematic.png.
-This schematic diagram has no component reference yet, so you can assign the references yourself when designing your own PCB.
+Version: 1.2

 The standard features of this main bord is:
-- Power supply input: 9V DC (negative at the outer circle/tube and ground at the center)
+- Power supply input: 9V DC (positive at the outer circle/tube and negative/ground at the center pin)
 - One LED for power indicator
 - One LED for bypass-state check
 - Six LEDs for control/params/module/preset indicator